tnunes/codebits-talkgrabber/README.md

 * Attended Codebits but couldn't watch all the talks?
 * Did not attend Codebits but want to watch the talks at home?

-This simple Python script helps you download talks videos and presentation files.
+This Python script helps you download talks videos and presentation files.

+Talk details are retrieved from the Codebits API (https://codebits.eu/s/api) and videos are downloaded as MP4 files from Sapo Videos (http://videos.sapo.pt).

 Usage